Infrared Thermography for Data Centers: The Complete Guide to Preventing Downtime

 5. Backup Generators & ATS Systems

 Generators must work when needed most.
+Infrared inspections help ensure readiness of:

 Transfer switches